Students TrafficIndia's Trusted

 Disadvantages of studying MBBS in Russia for Indian students

-If you are seriously comparing Russia, this is the page you should read before a counsellor shows you a fee table.
-Russia can still be a strong MBBS option, but only when families understand the real friction points and choose a university that actually matches the student.
+If you're seriously comparing Russia, read this before a counsellor shows you a fee table.
+Russia can be a strong MBBS option, but only when families understand the real friction points and choose wisely.

 Quick answer